- Accidental Creative

 A content marketing strategy comes before your social media strategy.
 Content is what powers the connection with your customers.
 Social media does not work without valuable, consistent and compelling information creation and distribution.
 Content helps your placement in search engines.

-Make mobile your top channel strategy; repurpose all your content; develop professional editorial practises; make your reader the number one priority.
+Make mobile your top channel strategy; repurpose all your content; develop professional editorial practices; make your reader the number one priority.

 Content Marketing vs Traditional Marketing

-- There is less risk and a longer shelf life.
+• There are fewer risks and longer shelf life.

-Content marketing strategy and plan needs to be a personal statement that combines business objectives with the informational needs of your audience.
+Content marketing strategy and plan need to be a personal statement that combines business objectives with the informational needs of your audience.

 Six Principles